November 5th, 2018

 The Survey Results Are In: Small Businesses Share Similar Concerns

 We asked our readers what their concerns are as small business owners and we’ve gathered some good data to share.

-The survey went up on Onepager’s blog in the spring.
+The survey went up on Onepager’s blog a few years ago and we have updated our post with the most recent data.
 The results tell us a few key things about small business startups.
 First, 91 percent of the small business owners that we surveyed become frustrated when a company doesn’t have a website that clearly lists its hours, address, and contact information.
 It’s official—having a website or making your company accessible to the public is important to nearly all of the small business owners we talked to.